Arkwy/ml_collection/python/README.md

 - **OpenCV** (for visualization)

 ### Installation
 Ensure you have Python installed (only version: **3.13** has been tested).
-Then, install the dependencies manually:
+Then, install the dependencies.
+E.g. for PSO:

 ```bash
 pip install torch opencv-python